mpostaire/ztupide/README.md

 # load local plugin installed in $ZTUPIDE_PLUGIN_PATH/zsh-colored-ls
 ztupide load zsh-colored-ls

-# adding completion functions to fpath doesn't work using the --async mode
+# execute compinit as a callback after the completion functions are finished being
+# sourced or you can load without the --async mode and put compinit after this line
-ztupide load zsh-users/zsh-completions
+ztupide load --async zsh-users/zsh-completions 'autoload -U compinit && compinit'

 # set variable before loading its plugin
 ZSH_AUTOSUGGEST_USE_ASYNC=1